burrowsk/ACEs-Inflamamtion-LUTS/README.md

 - rrules_ace_score_luts_mod2.R

 [scripts to perform Rubin's Rules for model 1 and 2 of imputed data and create Table 3 and S11]

+** TO DO: ADD IN EXTRACTING INFO FOR COMPLETE CASE MEDIATION TABLES**